keval-sondigara/SOC-Analyst-Portfolio/Home Lab Projects/2. Initial Access/SSH Bruteforce/writeup.md

 ---------------------------------------------------------------------------------------

+### SSH is a network protocol used to log into remote servers, run commands and transfer files safely.

 ### In this home lab we will understands how attacker performs bruteforce attack on ssh service and how we will detect it.

 --------------------------------------------------------------------------------------